jmratwork/riskmanagementrita-crcz/README.md

 ## Usage

-1. Deploy using the KYPO CRP interface.
+1. Deploy using the CyberRangeCZ Platform interface.
 2. Load the provided topologies and provisioning playbooks.
 3. Follow the instructions in the markdown files within `content/`.